The edible city: Singapore’s urban and island foragers find food in the wild

 Mr Firdaus puts the slim pickings down to changing weather patterns and pollution.
 In the distance, the hard, white towers of Pulau Bukom – an island reserved for an oil refinery – glint like unholy minarets.

-The story is much the same on the mainland, where Mr Syazwan Majid, 27, whose family lived on Pulau Ubin, forages with his mother.
+The story is much the same on the mainland, where Mr Syazwan Majid, 27, whose family once lived on Pulau Ubin, forages with his mother.

-His fondest memories are of digging for lokan in the mangroves of Admiralty, Seletar and Jurong, each a muddy sensorium.
+His fondest memories are of digging for lokan (mangrove clams) in the mangroves of Admiralty, Seletar and Jurong, each a muddy sensorium.

 “I’ll always remember the smell of the mud, salty from the sea, mixed with the freshwater scent of the river.
 I would always lose a pair of shoes,” he said.

 Being caked in mud and scratched by prickly roots felt entirely correct to him, said the undergraduate at the Singapore University of Social Sciences.

 After all, his mother used to live right next to the mangroves on Pulau Ubin.
-“This is who we are,” he said.

 “What is the joy of foraging?
 It’s a heavy question for me because so much of Singapore’s native history has been erased.
 People don’t know the Malay names for islands.
 Foraging is the only thing that can remind us of our past that we are still able to do today,” he added.

 The mangroves of his childhood are long vanished, turned into various parks and developments.

-What is left to mother and son are the beaches that hide la la but even that feels vulnerable now, he said, pointing to signs put up by the authorities roundly denouncing foraging.
+What is left to mother and son are the beaches that hide la la, but even that feels vulnerable now, he said, pointing to signs put up by the authorities roundly denouncing foraging.

 Both Mr Syazwan and Mr Firdaus speak grimly of the “desecration” of Changi Beach in June 2021, when hordes of first-time harvesters descended on the beach at low tide to yank anemone, crab and jellyfish from the sea.